Cretaquarium: Open Sea

 The second section of the aquarium displays animals living in the pelagic zone of the Mediterranean Sea.
 Both the first and the second largest tanks of the aquarium are in this section, containing 600,000 and 400,000 liters of water each.
 The scenery in the tanks is inspired from the seabed of Vai and Matala.
 In the "Open Sea" section visitors can see among others sand tiger sharks and loggerhead sea turtles, as well as common octopuses and Mediterranean slipper lobsters in some smaller tanks.

 Coastal areas

 The third section of Cretaquarium is called "Coastal areas" and it displays the biotopes of the coastal zone.
 Here species like the European spiny lobster, the snakelocks anemone and many more can be found.

 The Aquarium beyond the glass

-In this section visitors can see some animals from up close in shallow open tanks and learn about the secrets of tank-making and how tanks function.
+In this section visitors can see some animals from up close in shallow open tanks and learn about tank-making and how tanks function.
 Some of the species that are displayed here are the Mediterranean rainbow wrasse and the moon jellyfish.